 If you are HARP-eligible, you must close on your mortgage on or before December 31, 2018.

 What if I miss the end of HARP and need to refinance?

 In August 2016, the FHFA announced that, at its conclusion, HARP will be permanently replaced by a new refinance “option” specifically aimed homeowners whose home’s loan-to-value (LTV) exceeds 95%.
 This option is without an official name.

 The new program will be available on January 1, 2018.
 It will be available to homeowners with a loan started on or after October 1, 2017.
 A minimum of 15 months must pass before a homeowner can use the program after loan opening, hence the January 2019 start date.
-Take note that there will still be no option for underwater refinance applicants with loan start dates between June 1, 2009 and September 30, 2017.

 Get a rate quote from any approved mortgage lender.
 If the rate looks good to you, accept it.
 There is no fee for applying and you’re typically not required to give your social security number to get started.